1989–90 Boston Celtics season

 The 1989–90 Boston Celtics season was the 44th season for the Boston Celtics in the National Basketball Association.

+Season summary

+Off-season

-The Celtics received the thirteenth overall pick in the 1989 NBA draft, and selected power forward Michael Smith out of Brigham Young University, and acquired John Bagley from the New Jersey Nets during the off-season.
+The Celtics had the 13th overall pick in the 1989 NBA draft, and selected power forward Michael Smith out of Brigham Young University.
+During the off-season, the team acquired John Bagley from the New Jersey Nets.
+After only playing just six games in the previous season due to heel injuries, All-Star forward Larry Bird returned to the Celtics.
+However, last year's first-round draft pick Brian Shaw left the team to play overseas in Italy.

+Regular season

-With Larry Bird returning after only playing just six games in the 1988–89 season due to heel injuries, and with last year's first-round draft pick Brian Shaw leaving the team to play overseas in Italy, the Celtics struggled around .500 during the first month of the regular season, but would win 11 of their next 15 games, holding a 28–18 record at the All-Star break, finishing in second place in the Atlantic Division with a solid 52–30 record, and earning the fourth seed in the Eastern Conference; the Celtics also qualified for the NBA playoffs for the eleventh consecutive year.
+With the return of Bird and despite the loss of Shaw, the Celtics played around .500 in winning percentage with a 7–7 start to the regular season.
+However, the team won 11 of their next 15 games, and later on held a 28–18 record at the All-Star break.
+The Celtics won nine of their final ten games, and finished in second place in the Atlantic Division with a solid 52–30 record, earning the fourth seed in the Eastern Conference; the team qualified for the NBA playoffs for the eleventh consecutive year.

 Bird averaged 24.3 points, 9.5 rebounds, 7.5 assists and 1.4 steals per game, and was named to the All-NBA Second Team, while sixth man Kevin McHale averaged 20.9 points, 8.3 rebounds and 1.9 blocks per game, and was named to the NBA All-Defensive Second Team, and Reggie Lewis contributed 17.0 points per game.
 In addition, Robert Parish provided the team with 15.7 points and 10.1 rebounds per game, while Dennis Johnson provided with 7.1 points and 6.5 assists per game.
 Off the bench, Jim Paxson contributed 6.4 points per game, while Joe Kleine averaged 5.4 points and 4.4 rebounds per game, Kevin Gamble contributed 5.1 points per game, Bagley provided with 4.3 points and 5.5 assists per game, and starting power forward Ed Pinckney averaged 4.7 points and 2.9 rebounds per game.

 During the NBA All-Star weekend at the Miami Arena in Miami, Florida, Bird, McHale and Parish were all selected for the 1990 NBA All-Star Game, as members of the Eastern Conference All-Star team; this would be the final All-Star Game Bird would participate in.
-In addition, Bird also participated in the NBA Three-Point Shootout.
+In addition, Bird also participated in the NBA Three-Point Shootout, and finished tied in tenth place in Most Valuable Player voting.

-In the Eastern Conference First Round of the 1990 NBA playoffs, the Celtics looked ready to make a serious run as they jumped out to a 2–0 series lead over the 5th-seeded New York Knicks, with a 157–128 home win in Game 2 at the Boston Garden, which was a playoff record of the most points scored in a game.
-However, they would collapse as they lost three straight games, losing 3–2 to the Knicks.
+The Celtics finished 15th in the NBA in home-game attendance, with an attendance of 611,537 at the Boston Garden during the regular season.